emerald-dao/beginner-cadence-course/chapter4/day2/README.md

 ## Conclusion

 Holy cow.
 That was a lot.
 The good news?
-You have learned most of Cadence.
+You have learned an insane amount about Cadence so far.
 And even better, you have learned all the complicated stuff.
 I am so, so proud of you.

 I also intentionally didn't go into depth on `/private/`.
 This is because, in practice, you will rarely ever use `/private/`, and I didn't want to shove too much info into your head.

 And, well...
 I'm hungry.
 So I'm going to eat food.
 Maybe I'll add it to this chapter later ;)

 ## Quests

+Please answer in the language of your choice.

 1. What does `.link()` do?